cbilson/lein-robbie/README.md

 ## Installation

-To your `~/.lein/profiles.clj`, add a plugin entry for lein-robbie.
+Clone this repository, run `lein install`, and then, to your `~/.lein/profiles.clj`, add a plugin entry for lein-robbie.
 Mine looks like this:

 ```clojure
 {:user {:plugins [[lein-swank "1.4.4"]